 3.4.
 The owner of any surrendered or seized device or media must be given a property receipt.

 3.5.
 All instances of viewing and/or seizing recordings should be documented in an appropriate police report.

 4.1.
 The recording device and its media should be held in police custody no longer than reasonably necessary for the police to obtain and execute a search warrant.
-The recording device and its media, including the content of the recording, should then be returned promptly to the device’s owner in accordance with Directive 660.10, Property and Evidence Procedure.
+The recording device and its media should then be returned promptly to the device’s owner in accordance with Directive 660.10, Property and Evidence Procedures.